 These Physics colleges are most popular for a reason.
 Click on their profiles and check out what other areas they are highly ranked in.

 University of Washington - Seattle Campus is the best choice if you're thinking about a college degree in Physics.
-University of Washington - Seattle Campus Physics students make 8.0% more than the average Physics student.
+University of Washington - Seattle Campus Physics students make 8.5% more than the average Physics student.
 The setting in a significant city is tremendous for young people trying to find adequate prospects for social networking, experience, and life.

 University of California - Berkeley is a good choice for students pursuing a Physics degree.
-Students who graduate from the Physics program earn an average of $59,945 in their early career salary, and $104,554 in their mid-career salary.
+After graduating, Physics students typically earn an average of $45,800 in the first five years of their career.
 The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.

-Around 82.0% of UC Berkeley applicants send their SAT scores, which average around 1,380.
+Around 78.0% of UC Berkeley applicants send their SAT scores, which average around 1,405.
 You might want to invest in an ACT prep course before taking the exam since the usual ACT score is 32.
 Interested in learning more about University of California - Berkeley's campus?
 Go on a virtual tour.

 Massachusetts Institute of Technology is one of the best schools in the United States for Physics.
-Students who graduate from this program report average early career wages of $65,233 and mid-career wages of $102,647.
+Graduates from the Physics major at Massachusetts Institute of Technology get 86.0% more than the standard college grad in this field.
 Cambridge, Massachusetts is an ideal area for learners who enjoy the fast-paced city life.

-University of Illinois at Urbana-Champaign.
-University of Illinois at Urbana - Champaign Physics students make 7.2% more than the typical Physics grad.
+University of Illinois at Urbana-Champaign is one of the finest schools in the country for Physics.
 With more than 20,000 students, this institution is one of the biggest schools in the nation.

 Any student pursuing a degree in Physics has to check out University of California - Los Angeles.
 The setting in an important urban center is great for young people seeking out considerable opportunities for social networking, adventure, and exploration.